Archive old data

-This guide provides step-by-step instructions for archiving old data in SQL Server by using table partitioning dbForge Studio for SQL Server tools, such as SQL Editor, Table Editor, Query Profiler, and Index Manager.
+This topic explains how to archive old data in SQL Server by using table partitioning and dbForge Studio for SQL Server tools, such as SQL Editor, Table Designer, Query Profiler, and Index Manager.

-Partitioning lets you split large tables into smaller, manageable segments based on a specified key, such as a date.
-This approach enables efficient data archiving, enhances query performance, and simplifies data management – all within the same database.
+Table partitioning splits large tables into smaller, manageable segments based on a specified key, such as a date.
+This approach improves archiving efficiency, supports better query performance, and simplifies data management within a single database.

 Prerequisites

-• A target database with a large table containing data to archive, for example, historical orders or logs.
+• A database with a large table containing data to archive, such as historical orders or logs.

 Step 1: Identify partitioning criteria

-You can determine the partitioning criteria, for example, date ranges, for archiving old data.
-For this, run queries to analyze data distribution in SQL Editor.
+Determine the partitioning criteria, such as date ranges, to archive old data.
+You can analyze data distribution in SQL Editor:

 1. Open SQL Editor.